ylqi007/py-utils/README.md

 Note:

-1. The parameters in `coco2pascal.py` file can be changed according to specific images and annotations directory.
+1. The parameters in `coco2voc.sh` file can be changed according to specific images and annotations directory.
+2. The classes provided in `COCO.cats` is 91 classes which is according to the paper.
+But COCO_2014 and COCO_2017, there are only 80 classes, therefore some classes need to delete.